trek-view/basecamp/_posts/2021-10-29-state-of-the-map-2021.md

 published: true
 ---

-**Coastal communities, long distance hiking trails, biking maps, building detection, and Irish heritage.**
+**3D rendering, long distance hiking trails, biking maps, building detection, Irish heritage, and photos of entrances.**

 State of the Map 2021 took place online this year, from July 9 to 11 2021.